 Email marketing is a cost-effective branding and marketing tool for nonprofits because it allows you to do a lot with minimal resources.

-Thanks to AI and modern email service providers like Campaign Monitor, you can use drag-and-drop editors, segmentation, and personalization to create effective email marketing strategies.
+Thanks to AI and modern email service providers like Campaign Monitor for nonprofits, you can use drag-and-drop editors, segmentation, and personalization to create effective email marketing strategies.

 Customer journeys are effective tools for onboarding new subscribers and introducing them to what you do with welcome messages, information about the cause, and triggered campaigns based on their online behavior.